FzS92/FS_chatbot_rag/README.md

 python main.py
 ```

 You will see some links in the terminal.
-Launch the Gradio ChatInterface (first link).
-Pose financial questions, and witness the chatbot respond with the top online information.
+Click on the first link to launch the Gradio ChatInterface.
+Pose financial questions and witness the chatbot responding with the top online information!